Filming Artworks: The Magical Wardrobe Trunk by Sculptor Colin Wilbourn

 Filming artworks in artists studio offers a unique chance to capture not just the finished artwork, but the space, light, and energy that shaped it.

-When I filmed The Wardrobe Trunk by Sunderland-based sculptor Colin Wilbourn, I was invited into exactly that kind of moment — where story, sculpture, and space converge.
+When I filmed The Wardrobe Trunk by Sunderland-based sculptor Colin Wilbourn, I was invited into exactly that kind of moment — where story, sculpture, magic and space converge.

 Colin Wilbourn’s work often explores themes of place, memory, and transformation.
 Known for his earlier large-scale public sculpture collaborations like The River Wear Assemblage (with Craig Knowles and Karl Fisher), Wilbourn’s individual practice retains a strong sense of story, craftsmanship, and material sensitivity.
 His use of reclaimed wood and stone creates a tactile language that resonates with history and imagination.